Macropodidae: Description

 The unusual development of the hind legs is optimised for economical long-distance travel at fairly high speed.
 The greatly elongated feet provide enormous leverage for the strong legs, but the famous kangaroo hop has more: kangaroos and wallabies have a unique ability to store elastic strain energy in their tendons.
 In consequence, most of the energy required for each hop is provided "free" by the spring action of the tendons (rather than by muscular effort).
 The main limitation on a macropod's ability to leap is not the strength of the muscles in the hindquarters, it is the ability of the joints and tendons to withstand the strain of hopping.

-In addition, the hopping action is linked to breathing.
-As the feet leave the ground, air is expelled from the lungs by what amounts to an internal piston; bringing the feet forward ready for landing fills the lungs again, providing further energy efficiency.
-Studies of kangaroos and wallabies have demonstrated that, beyond the minimum energy expenditure required to hop at all, increased speed requires very little extra effort (much less than the same speed increase in, say, a horse, a dog, or a human), and also that little extra energy is required to carry extra weight – something that is of obvious importance to females carrying large pouch young.
+Furthermore, the act of hopping in kangaroos and wallabies is associated with their breathing process.
+The movement of their feet off the ground helps to expel air from their lungs, while bringing their feet forward for landing replenishes their lungs with air, resulting in greater energy efficiency.
+Studies conducted on these animals have shown that hopping at faster speeds requires only a minimal increase in effort beyond the energy required to hop in general, which is significantly less than what would be required in other animals like horses, dogs, or humans.
+Additionally, it has been observed that carrying extra weight requires little additional energy, which is particularly important for female kangaroos and wallabies carrying heavy pouch young.

 The ability of larger macropods to survive on poor-quality, low-energy feed, and to travel long distances at high speed without great energy expenditure (to reach fresh food supplies or waterholes, and to escape predators) has been crucial to their evolutionary success on a continent that, because of poor soil fertility and low, unpredictable average rainfall, offers only very limited primary plant productivity.

+Most macropod species have a polygynous mating system and produce a mating plug after copulation.
 Gestation in macropods lasts about a month, being slightly longer in the largest species.
 Typically, only a single young is born, weighing less than 1 g at birth.
 They soon attach themselves to one of four teats inside the mother's pouch.
 The young leave the pouch after five to 11 months, and are weaned after a further two to six months.
 Macropods reach sexual maturity at one to three years of age, depending on the species.